FelixOnline/v2/content/articles/2011-12-8-interview-trevor-rayment.md

 subtitle: >
   Alice Yang talks to the Director of Physical Sciences at Diamond Light Source
 date: "2011-12-08 20:26:54 +0000"

 # Attributes from Felix Online V1
 id: "1912"
 old_path: /news/1912/interview-trevor-rayment
 aliases:
  - /news/1912/interview-trevor-rayment
+imported: true
+comments:
+ - Why have the Candidates failed so mirbsaely to produce and distribute at least a modicum of publicity on their behalfs As far as I can make out you just put your name down expect everyone to visit your website if  you have one and  if they are computer literate that is then vote you in Rank arrogance if you cant be bothered to state your position and state what your aims are why anyone should vote for you

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - pk1811

+# Homepage control params
 headline: true
 featured: true